-The Isle of Wedmore includes Wedmore, Bagley, Blackford, Blakeway, Chapel Allerton, Clewer, Cocklake, Crickham, Heath House, Latcham, Little Ireland, Mudgley, Sand, Stone Allerton, Theale, West End, West Ham, and West Stoughton.
+The Isle of Wedmore includes Wedmore, Bagley, Blackford, Blakeway, Chapel Allerton, Clewer, Cocklake, Crickham, Heath House, Latcham, Little Ireland, Mudgley, Sand, Stone Allerton, Theale, West End, West Ham, West Stoughton, Panborough and Newtown.

 But why the "Isle" of Wedmore I hear you ask?

 Well, simply because at one time, long, long ago, Wedmore was surrounded by water!
 The Somerset Levels (Tealham and Tadham Moor) do still flood from time to time, especially in the winter.
-Very serious flooding experienced winter 2013/2014 around the Somerset Levels but not so much near Wedmore.
+Very serious flooding was experienced in winter of 2013/2014 around the Somerset Levels but not so much near Wedmore.

 Wedmore Playing Fields offers excellent sporting facilities for tennis, football, cricket and bowls.

 The highly respected Isle of Wedmore News is a monthly community news free magazine which provides news, articles, what's on and advertisements from the businesses serving the community.

 Read all about the Final Wedmore Neighbourhood Plan.

 The tune is Sleepy Maggie and the musicians are The Somerset Levellers:

 Alan Balmer - bass, Dave Sawtell - bodhran, Simon Dore - melodeon,